SwedbankPay/developer.swedbankpay.com/checkout/payment-menu.md

 When the consumer completes the payment, the Payment Menu script will be signaled and a full redirect to the `completeUrl` sent in with the Payment Order will be performed.
-When the `completeUrl` on your server is hit, you can inspect the status on the stored `paymentorder.id` on the server, and perform capture (unless the payment was a `Sale` or one-phase purchace, in which case it is automatically captured) – and unless the goods are sent physically to the payer; then you should await capture until after the goods have been sent.
+When the `completeUrl` on your server is hit, you can inspect the status on the stored `paymentorder.id` on the server, and then perform `capture`.
+If the payment is a Sale or one-phase purchace, it will be automatically captured.
+A third scenario is if the goods are sent physically to the payer; then you should await capture until after the goods have been sent.